relationlabs/Relation-Graph/README.md

 # Relation Graph

 ## Introduction
-`Relation Graph` is a substrate pallet that allows anyone to use GraphDB in [Substrate platform](https://substrate.io/).
+`Relation Graph` is a substrate pallet that allows anyone to use GraphDB in [Substrate platform](https://substrate.io/).\
-`Relation Graph` provides organizations with ready-to-use GraphDB service for successfully running Dapps on the Substrate.  using `Relation Graph` Dapps builders can focus on bussiness logic by removing the complexities of Substrate.
+`Relation Graph` provides organizations with ready-to-use GraphDB service for successfully running Dapps on the Substrate.

+Using `Relation Graph` Dapps builders can focus on bussiness logic by removing the complexities of Substrate.
-1、one click deploy on substrate;
+1. one click deploy on substrate.
-2、Mask complex all on-chain operations with sparql;
+2. Mask complex all on-chain operations with sparql.
-3、sparql as blockchain.
+3. sparql as blockchain.

 It supports the following specifications:
 * [SPARQL 1.1 Query](https://www.w3.org/TR/sparql11-query/), [SPARQL 1.1 Update](https://www.w3.org/TR/sparql11-update/), and [SPARQL 1.1 Federated Query](https://www.w3.org/TR/sparql11-federated-query/).